sumeetmathpati/cs-gate/_cd/syntax-analysis/bottom-up-parsers/operator-precedence-parser.md

 - Parse tree method is used to determine the precedence and associativity.
 To identify the precedence,
     - Construct a parse tree.
-    - Identify the precedence.
-    - The lower operator in parse tree levels has higher precedence.
+    - Identify the precedence (the lower operator in parse tree levels has higher precedence).
 - $ always have lesser precedence than other operators.
 - The identifiers always have higher precedence than other operators.
 - We don't fill the cell in table for same terminals.